 Mix a light application of a balanced organic fertiliser into the soil prior to planting.

-Tomato, Cabbage, Squash, Pumpkin, Cucumber, Melon, Cauliflower, Kale, Potatoes, Blackcurrant, Redcurrant, White currant, Beans, Orange, Lime and Lemon.
 Dwarf types make good edging plants that may deter rabbits.
-Some varieties are known for their ability to starve out rootknot nematodes when planted as a mass.
+Some varieties are known for their ability to starve out rootknot nematodes when planted the year before and macerated and then ploughed into the soil where the chemicals that affect the nematodes are then released.

 Single Plants: 20cm (7") each way (minimum)

 Rows: 20cm (7") with 20cm (7") row gap (minimum)

 Sow and Plant